Lydie Marland: Later years

-In 1953 Lydie Marland loaded her remaining possessions and drove away from Ponca City without a driver's license.
+In 1953, Marland had a nervous breakdown, publicly fought with her boyfriend Louis Cassel, ordered the destruction of her statue, and loaded her remaining possessions into a car before driving away from Ponca City without a driver's license.
 Her whereabouts for the next 22 years remain mostly a mystery.
-Because she was a nationally known figure, newspapers reported when she was discovered working as a maid in Independence, Missouri.
-Later she was recognized in a bread line in New York City.
-In 1967, she surfaced marching in an anti-Vietnam War rally in Washington, D.C., and next was identified in San Francisco.
+Because her older brother reported her missing in November 1958, newspapers reported on rumors of her whereabouts over the years including working as a maid for a motel in Independence, Missouri, standing in a bread line in New York City, marching in an anti-Vietnam War rally in Washington, D.C., and living with a priest in San Francisco.

-In 1975, a Ponca City lawyer (and childhood friend) located Marland in Washington, D.C., and financed her return to Ponca City.
+In 1975, a Ponca City lawyer C. D. Northcutt located Marland living on the street in Washington, D.C., and financed her return to Ponca City.
 She moved back into the chauffeur's cottage.
 Although a recluse, she led efforts to have Ponca City purchase the Palace on the Prairie when it came up for sale again, and turn it into a house museum.
 She and other supporters were successful in having the Palace bought and preserved as a historic property.
 She continued to live in the cottage until her death on July 25, 1987.

 Years later, the Ponca City man who had removed her statue talked about the event on his deathbed.
 He described where he had buried the statue in a crate.
 It was eventually discovered by Paul Prather, former curator emeritus of the mansion, as documented in a feature that appeared in the Sunday Oklahoman, dug up and restored by patrons.
 The statue of Lydie now stands next to a Davidson portrayal of her brother George Roberts Marland in the entrance hallway of what is now known as the E. W. Marland Mansion.

 This mansion has been designated a National Historic Landmark.
 Together the two Marland mansions and outbuildings have been adapted to house some small museums, devoted to art and to Native American crafts and culture, as well as exhibits on the Marland family and Oklahoma's oil business.

-Representation in other media
+Cancelled biographical film

-In August 2012 the Weinstein Company announced that they are attached to produce the romantic drama, Ends of the Earth, directed by Academy Award-nominee David O. Russell written by Academy Award-winning screenwriter Chris Terrio, based on the lives of E. W. and Lydie Marland and starring Academy Award-winning actress Jennifer Lawrence as Lydie Marland.
+In August 2012 the Weinstein Company announced plans to produce the romantic drama, Ends of the Earth, directed by Academy Award-nominee David O. Russell, written by Academy Award-winning screenwriter Chris Terrio, based on the lives of E. W. and Lydie Marland and starring Academy Award-winning actress Jennifer Lawrence as Lydie Marland.
 The story follows the love affair between an oil baron and his adopted daughter, and the loss of the empire they built together.
+By March 2013, the project had stalled.
+Since Harvey Weinstein's arrest in 2018, the project has been indefinitely postponed.